jackdomleo7/jackdomleo.dev/content/blog/2020/how-i-went-from-a-retail-assistant-at-17-to-landing-a-developer-role-at-19.md

 ### Developer

 Three months after landing my Junior Developer role, I had a meeting about my title.
-They felt like I shouldn't have 'Junior' in my title, so we discussed it, and I recieved what you could call, a 'mini payriseless promotion'.
+They felt like I shouldn't have 'Junior' in my title, so we discussed it, and I received what you could call, a 'mini payriseless promotion'.
 I accepted it, and I am now a Developer.

 Don't get me wrong, I still don't know a lot about development, but that's ok, because **not knowing something as a developer does not make you any less of a developer!**

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">&quot;It&#39;s ok to not know something, it doesn&#39;t make you any less of a developer.&quot;<br><br>I was eventually told this, but it was too late.</p>&mdash; Jack Domleo (@jackdomleo7) <a href="https://twitter.com/jackdomleo7/status/1272960956918833154?ref_src=twsrc%5Etfw">June 16, 2020</a></blockquote>

-I am always learning to this day, as are all of my colleauges, and every developer across the world.
+I am always learning to this day, as are all of my colleagues, and every developer across the world.
 This is a forever-changing industry, and as long as you keep up with the basics, you are doing alright!
 Keep it up!
 Remember, this is your journey, not anyone else's.

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">A good <a href="https://twitter.com/hashtag/developer?src=hash&amp;ref_src=twsrc%5Etfw">#developer</a> always goes back to relearn the basics!<a href="https://twitter.com/hashtag/100DaysOfCode?src=hash&amp;ref_src=twsrc%5Etfw">#100DaysOfCode</a> <a href="https://twitter.com/hashtag/coding?src=hash&amp;ref_src=twsrc%5Etfw">#coding</a> <a href="https://twitter.com/hashtag/CodeNewbie?src=hash&amp;ref_src=twsrc%5Etfw">#CodeNewbie</a></p>&mdash; Jack Domleo (@jackdomleo7) <a href="https://twitter.com/jackdomleo7/status/1273234734391443457?ref_src=twsrc%5Etfw">June 17, 2020</a></blockquote>